JoshAmpofo/Zummit_Africa_Fellowship/python_track/Week910-Capstone_Project/fileReader/README.md

 - Several tests were written to check the robustness, correctness and reproducibility of this program.
 These tests can be found here [**Tests**](test_filereader.py).
+*NB The tests suites are an ongoing living document and as such more tests are being added regularly.
+Feel free to contribute more to it*

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)